talshorer/spirit-island-144p-lair/README.md

   - `land_priority`: terrain priority to clear first when considering how to distribute Lair actions.
 It's recommended to set ravaging terrains first, then building terrains.
   - `ignore_lands`: Array of lands to be completely ignored by Lair actions, as if they don't exist.
 Note that setting a range-1 land here currently may lead to illegal ravage results when there's excess damage.
   - `reckless_offensive`: Array of lands to reserve for the "Reckless Offensive" event, such that they're eligible to receive blight instead of the Lair.
 Note that setting a range-1 land here currently may lead to illegal ravage results when there's excess damage.
+  - `blue_lair`/`orange_lair`: Configuration for each Lair's innate.
+An Object with the following keys:
-  - `reserve_gathers_blue`: amount of gathers to be manually reserved from the Blue Lair's innate's third threshold.
+    - `reserve_gathers`: Amount of gathers to be manually reserved from the innate's third threshold.
 This many gathers will not be performed, allowing players to instead gather through Finder adjacency for other purposes.
-  - `reserve_gathers_orange`: Like `reserve_gathers_blue`, but for the Orange Lair.
+    - `max_range`: Maximum range to perform gathers.
+Matches the Lair's Air element.

 The LRLR optimization tool can be run like
 ```